 When you think about the next phase of women’s squash, a player that is on several radars is Tinne Gilis.
 Tinne is from Belgium and has been recognized as a player to watch on the women’s tour.
 In June 2020 Tinne was nominated for the PSA Young Female Player of the Year Award.

-What I love about Tinne in this interview is that her confidence comes through in the definitiveness of his answers.
+What I love about Tinne in this interview is that her confidence comes through in the definitiveness of her answers.
 A few takeaways from the interview that you can use today:

 - Work hard and train the mental side of your game as well.
 You can be the fittest or the more skilled player, but at this level of squash it comes down to being a strong mental player.
 And nothing beats hard work.